Pwd9000-ML/blog-devto/posts/2022/GitHub-Docker-Runner-Azure-Part1/GitHub-Docker-Runner-Azure-Part1.md

 .\scripts\Cleanup-Runners.ps1 -owner "orgName" -repo "repoName" -pat "myPatToken"
 ```

-In this part of the series we have covered how you can build and run self hosted **Github runners** as **windows containers** using **docker-desktop** and **docker-compose**.
+In this part of the series we have covered how you can build and run self hosted **GitHub runners** as **windows containers** using **docker-desktop** and **docker-compose**.
 In the next part of this blog series we will look at building a **Linux based Ubuntu image** container instead, for our self hosted GitHub runners.

 I hope you have enjoyed this post and have learned something new.
-You can find the code samples used in this blog post on my [Github](https://github.com/Pwd9000-ML/docker-github-runner-windows) page. :heart:
+You can find the code samples used in this blog post on my [GitHub](https://github.com/Pwd9000-ML/docker-github-runner-windows) page. :heart:

 ### _Author_